-The Company issued financial guarantees to banks for borrowings of its subsidiaries, associates and the former subsidiary.
+The Company issued financial guarantees to banks for borrowings of its subsidiaries and associates.
 These guarantees are subject to the impairment requirements of SFRS(I) 9 Financial Instruments.
-The directors do not expect credit loss exposure arising from these guarantees on the basis that the borrowings were secured as disclosed in Notes 6, 7 and 30.
+The directors do not expect credit loss exposure arising from these guarantees on the basis that the borrowings were secured as disclosed in Notes 6, 7 and 31.